microsoft/reality-augmentation-using-cognitive-services/04-Camera/README.md

   ![play](setup/play-labelled-resized-66.png)

   - Click **Run**.
-If you hold the picture of Satya Nadella in front of your computer's camera, you will see information about him superimposed on top of it.
+Click the **Identify** button and it will use the device camera to take a picture, send it to the Computer Vision API, and overlay information about it on top of it in your view.